-In the limit $N\rightarrow\infty$, with $c$ fixed, Erd\H{o}s-R\'{e}nyi graphs are locally tree-like graph in the sense that with probability one the finite neighborhood of a randomly selected node is a tree and the typical cycles length $\ell$ grows like $\log N$~\cite{mezard2001bethe, dembo2010gibbs, montanari2012weak}. \item {\it Husimi trees}: Husimi trees are connected graphs for which no edge lies on more than one cycle~\cite{harary1953number}.
-Loosely said, Husimi trees are trees built out of edges and cycles, such as, triangles, quadrilaterals, pentagons, etc. Husimi trees were introduced by Harary and Uhlenbeck \cite{harary1953number}, who recognised this graph structure in Husimi's virial expansion of the equation of state of a nonideal gas \cite{husimi1950note}, and whose terminology we adapt in this paper.
-If Husimi trees are built out of one type of cycle, then one speaks of pure Husimi trees, as in panel c) of Fig.\ref{fig:sketch_sign_stable}, while otherwise they are mixed Husimi trees.
-If the cycles are triangles, then one speaks of a Husimi cactus.
-When the tree structure is regular with coordination number $c$, a pure Husimi tree with cycles of length $\ell$ can be defined by using the notation $(c,\ell)$-pure Husimi tree.
-For instance, a $(c,1)$-pure Husimi tree is a Cayley tree or a Bethe lattice.
+In the limit $N\rightarrow\infty$, with $c$ fixed, Erd\H{o}s-R\'{e}nyi graphs are locally tree-like graph in the sense that with probability one the finite neighborhood of a randomly selected node is a tree, the typical cycles length $\ell$ grows like $\log N$~\cite{mezard2001bethe, dembo2010gibbs, montanari2012weak}, and they have only a finite number of cycles of fixed length~\cite{bianconi2005loops}).